Rock wrenImage: Sabine Bernert ©

 Find out about the value of nature, what biodiversity is and the benefits of conservation.

-Find links to identification guides, classification systems, databases, and other resources to help your research on biodiversity in New Zealand.
+Find links to identification guides, classification systems, databases, regulations, and other resources to help your research on biodiversity in New Zealand.

 Nicola Toki is DOC's Threatened Species Ambassador.
 Her role is to raise awareness and inspire action for our threatened native plants and animals.